 Located just 103 miles off the coast of Florida is Cuba, a country with beautiful beaches, a rich history, and interesting restaurants.
-It’s one of the best places for you to enjoy authentic Caribbean and Cuban delicacies prepared by the locals.
-Many of these restaurants not only provide a tasty meal, but also lively entertainment with music and dancing making for a great dinner experience.
-Here are nine top rated restaurants across Cuba.
+It’s one of the best places for you to enjoy the authentic Caribbean and Cuban delicacies prepared by the locals.
+Many of these restaurants not only provide a tasty meal but also live entertainment with music and dancing made for a great dining experience.
+Here are nine top-rated restaurants across Cuba.

 Anyone looking for delicious food at a low price can pay a visit to Saborearte in Santa Clara.
 Italian, Ceole, and Cuban delicacies are just some of the types of cuisines available on the menu with prices ranging from $4 to $16.
 Saborearte is conveniently located just a short walk away from the Museo de Artes Decorativas and other nearby attractions.

-This well renowned restaurant has won over some notable public figures like Barack Obama, Conan O’Brien, and Paris Hilton – to name just a few.
-La Guarida classics include smoked marlin tacos and provincial rabbit with caponata.
-Pair your food with the finest wines, smoke a cuban cigar in the lounge, or enjoy the views overlooking Havana while sipping a cocktail on the outdoor patio.
+This well-renowned restaurant has won over some notable public figures like Barack Obama, Conan O’Brien, and Paris Hilton – to name just a few.
+La Guarida’s classics include smoked marlin tacos and provincial rabbit with caponata.
+Pair your food with the finest wines, smoke a Cuban cigar in the lounge, or enjoy the views overlooking Havana while sipping a cocktail on the outdoor patio.